MFikriZaelani/Steganografi-LSBM/README.md

 ## 📌 Notes
 - Only PNG images are fully supported (JPG may cause decoding errors)
 - Do not use lossy-compressed images for embedding
+- Folder upload/ is auto-created for saving images

 ## 📃 License
 Free to use for educational purposes.